History of South Africa: First World War

 At the outbreak of World War I, South Africa joined Great Britain and the Allies against the German Empire.
 Both Prime Minister Louis Botha and Defence Minister Jan Smuts were former Second Boer War generals who had previously fought against the British, but they now became active and respected members of the Imperial War Cabinet.
 Elements of the South African Army refused to fight against the Germans and along with other opponents of the government; they rose in an open revolt known as the Maritz Rebellion.
 The government declared martial law on 14 October 1914, and forces loyal to the government under the command of generals Louis Botha and Jan Smuts defeated the rebellion.
 The rebel leaders were prosecuted, fined heavily and sentenced to imprisonment ranging from six to seven years.

 Public opinion in South Africa split along racial and ethnic lines.
 The British elements strongly supported the war, and formed by far the largest military component.
 Likewise the Indian element (led by Mahatma Gandhi) generally supported the war effort.
 Afrikaners were split, with some like Botha and Smuts taking a prominent leadership role in the British war effort.
 This position was rejected by many rural Afrikaners who supported the Maritz Rebellion.
 The trade union movement was divided.
 Many urban blacks supported the war expecting it would raise their status in society.
 Others said it was not relevant to the struggle for their rights.
 The Coloured element was generally supportive and many served in a Coloured Corps in East Africa and France, also hoping to better themselves after the war.

 With a population of roughly 6 million, between 1914–1918, over 250,000 South Africans of all races voluntarily served their country.
 Thousands more served in the British Army directly, with over 3,000 joining the British Royal Flying Corps and over 100 volunteering for the Royal Navy.
 It is likely that around 50% of white men of military age served during the war, more than 146,000 whites.
-83,000 Blacks and 2,500 Coloureds and Asians also served in either German South-West Africa, East Africa, the Middle East, or on the Western Front in Europe.
+83,000 Black men and 2,500 Coloured and Asian men also served in either German South-West Africa, East Africa, the Middle East, or on the Western Front in Europe.
 Over 7,000 South Africans were killed, and nearly 12,000 were wounded during the course of the war.
-Eight South Africans won the Victoria Cross for gallantry, the Empire's highest and prestigious military medal.
+Eight South Africans won the Victoria Cross for gallantry, the Empire's highest and most prestigious military medal.
 The Battle of Delville Wood and the sinking of the SS Mendi being the greatest single incidents of loss of life.